jamesclancy/SafeCardGame/README.md

 ```

-I am not recieving compiler errors for incomplete match statements but it builds.
-At this point I am commit these changes with the message `Update Msg type to include variety of events`.
+I am not receiving compiler errors for incomplete match statements but it builds.
+At this point, I am committing these changes with the message `Update Msg type to include a variety of events`.

+I am keeping this as the final commit in the branch `step-7-creating-events-to-update-state`

+In the next step/section I will be wiring up the events to actually modify the game state.
+Finally, we will be removing the `GameStarted` event and replace the initializing function with a hydrated `StartGame` event.

+### Wire up events to modify GameState
+---